jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 date: 2025-10-21
 categories: [Azure AI, Microsoft Fabric]
 image: /assets/images/fabric-ai-cu/architecture.png
-image_caption: "Architecture for integrating Azure AI Foundry with Microsoft Fabric"
 ---

-# From Complex Documents to Actionable Data

 In [Document Field Extraction with Azure AI Content Understanding](https://jehayesms.github.io/jean-hayes-ai-analytics/azure%20ai/2025/07/22/document-field-extraction-with-azure-ai-content-understanding.html), I illustrated how to use **Azure AI Foundry Content Understanding** to extract data from complex documents using Natural Language Processing.
 The solution extracted course information from a Community Education course catalog into a table format by describing how to return each field.

 In this article, we’ll extend that solution to call the endpoint, analyze the document, and store the results using **Microsoft Fabric**.
 Fabric is ideal because it allows you to: